 Penny could remember her creative space, but could not enter.
 At the present, when she closed her eyes, she was thrown into an indigo desert.
 The black sand beneath her feet was falling away as if through an hour glass, threatening to drop her into the nothingness that was below.
 She knew that, if she were to fall, there would be no wings — no grace.
 This was not a universe of her own making.
 It was one that had been unwillingly thrust upon her.

 This new world wasn’t necessarily new.
-It didn’t start with the meds; she had experienced it during her lowest of lows, but it came to stay when the medications started “working” — the medications that were supposed to make her stable.
+It didn’t start with the meds; she had experienced it during her lowest of lows, but it came to stay when the medications started “working.”
+The medications that were supposed to numb the pain numbed her very soul.
 She found that a “normal” Penny felt more like a dead Penny.
 Sure, her moods didn’t swing as violently and, although she felt a depression looming over her, she didn’t break out in sobs at the drop of a hat.
 She was now able to work and excel, getting two promotions in the first year of her new job.
 Going to social functions no longer caused anxiety attacks.
 She was “stable” — she was “normal” — but she felt numb inside.
 She had lost her spontaneity.
 Her creativity had left her with only the memory of it.
 The cure had caused a fatal side effect — the death of her imagination.